Steve-Fenton/stevefenton.co.uk/src/pages/publications/software-delivery-research.md

 - The benefits of GitOps
 - Which GitOps practices drive outcomes

-The report is likely to come out in **June 2025**.
-Sign up to get a free copy of [the state of GitOps report](https://octopus.com/publications/state-of-gitops-report).
+Get a free copy of [the state of GitOps report](https://octopus.com/publications/state-of-gitops-report) from Octopus.

-## Platform Engineering
+## 2025: Platform Engineering Pulse report

-I'm working with Saim Safdar, host of [the Cloud Native Podcast](https://www.youtube.com/@cloudnativefm) to find out the business and technical motivations for Platform Engineering.
+This report was a joint project with Saim Safder, host of [the Cloud Native Podcast](https://www.youtube.com/@cloudnativefm).
+We wanted to find out the business and technical motivations for Platform Engineering.

-Our plan is to:
+The research involved the following stages:

-- (Done!)
-Speak to practitioners to find out key motivations for internal developer platforms
+- Speak to practitioners to find out key motivations for internal developer platforms
-- (Done!)
-Design a survey based on what we learn
+- Design a survey based on what we learn
-- (Done!)
-Run the survey to get a broad picture of Platform Engineering
+- Run the survey to get a broad picture of Platform Engineering
-- Product a mini-report based on what we learn
+- Produce a mini-report based on what we learn
-- Extend this by adjusting our survey instrument and getting a broader sample

 By collaborating on this project, we hope create an independent research effort and I'm sure our findings will make it into our writing, podcasts, and webinars.

-We have our first batch of survey responses and we'll be analyzing them and sharing results soon!
+You can download the [Platform Engineering Pulse report](https://octopus.com/publications/platform-engineering-pulse) from Octopus.

 ## Get updates

 I've created a [research-only mailing list](https://oc.to/research-updates) for folks who want to stay updated.

-<iframe width="540" height="355" src="https://sibforms.com/serve/MUIFAPDnrZI-NoozGdJ2Yl2sW4ZeTb_IP2vOOEBZwCYhS8DA-LNQHnccCfJyxElaWZM8h104CRnTJW7aqE3IRwvi58V9m3Ns8nzZmCcbW2QbGkvBvj3a4gYpQ9erVOE6BZ-P6VZh_1xfej8huScT4cDHmS2ROUX4miuJ-NsVczdZP-2mpFkCWDCuY_pybOOZ0H4GxAOEVxGK7ijs" frameborder="0" scrolling="auto" allowfullscreen style="display: block;margin-left: auto;margin-right: auto;width: 100%;"></iframe>
+<iframe width="540" height="540" src="https://sibforms.com/serve/MUIFAPDnrZI-NoozGdJ2Yl2sW4ZeTb_IP2vOOEBZwCYhS8DA-LNQHnccCfJyxElaWZM8h104CRnTJW7aqE3IRwvi58V9m3Ns8nzZmCcbW2QbGkvBvj3a4gYpQ9erVOE6BZ-P6VZh_1xfej8huScT4cDHmS2ROUX4miuJ-NsVczdZP-2mpFkCWDCuY_pybOOZ0H4GxAOEVxGK7ijs" frameborder="0" scrolling="auto" allowfullscreen style="display: block;margin-left: auto;margin-right: auto;width: 100%;"></iframe>

 ## Frequently asked questions